asheux/flaskie/README.md

 - Users can update thier details
 - Users can delete thier account
 - Users can view the account details
+- Admin can view all users in the app
+- Admin can view his/her details
+- Admin can delete a user with the specified user_id
+- Admin can get a user with the specified user_id
+- Admin can update a user with the specified user_id
+- Role based permission system
+- It is auto documented

+##Exploring the demo.\n"

+Create a new user at the 'POST /auth/user' endpoint.
+Get the user access token from the response.
+Click the authorize button and add the token in the following format.

+`Bearer (jwt-token without the brackets)`

+There is also a built-in user:

+`paulla` (administrator with all permissions) with password `mermaid`

+## Authorization token(with the help of)\n"
+`Jwt-Extended`"

 ![Flaskie Endpoints overview](https://user-images.githubusercontent.com/22955146/42416014-1837d00c-826c-11e8-86e7-03ef24ea80fa.png)